R. Douglas Hurt: Career

-Following his postdoctoral fellowship, Hurt held the position of a visiting assistant professor at Texas Tech University, 1977–1978.
-He then held concurrent appointments as a curator of agricultural history at the Ohio Historical Society and as an adjunct associate professor of history at the Ohio State University.
-From 1986 till 1989, he was the associate director of the State Historical Society of Missouri.
+Following his postdoctoral fellowship, Hurt held the position of a visiting assistant professor at Texas Tech University 1977–1978.
+He then held concurrent appointments as a curator of agricultural history at the Ohio Historical Society (1978–1986) and as an adjunct associate professor of history at the Ohio State University (1981–1986).
+From 1986 until 1989, he was the associate director of the State Historical Society of Missouri and adjunct professor of history at the University of Missouri - Columbia.
 He then joined Iowa State University as an associate professor in 1989 and was promoted to professor in 1992.
-In 2003, Hurt left Iowa State University to become professor and head of the department of history at Purdue University.
-He remained head of the department until 2018.
+At Iowa State, he was director of the graduate program in agricultural history and rural studies.
+In 2003, Hurt left Iowa State University to become a professor and head of the department of history at Purdue University.
+He remained head of the department until 2018, and he retired emeritus.

+Hurt has served as a president of the Agricultural History Society (2000–2001).
+He has also served on award committees for Agricultural History, Ohio Valley History and the Indiana Historical Society, and he has served as the editor of the Missouri Historical Review, Agricultural History (1995–2003), Ohio History (2005–2009), and The Henry A. Wallace Series on Agricultural History and Rural Life.

+In 2010, Hurt became a Fellow in the Agricultural History Society.
+In 2016, Hurt was awarded the Gladys L. Baker Award for lifetime achievement from the Agricultural History Society.
+In 2022, he was selected to receive the Frederick Jackson Turner lifetime achievement award of the Midwestern Historical Association (MHA).
+He won the MHA's 2024 Jon Gjerde prize for the best book on the history of the Midwest in the past year, for his Agriculture in the Midwest, 1815–1900 (2023); he is also the namesake of the MHA's R. Douglas Hurt Research Award, which he endowed to support archival research in Midwestern history.

 Research

-Hurt's research is focused on the Great Plains, Civil War, Native Americans, technology, and the American South, West, and Midwest, along with the Green Revolution.
+Hurt's research is focused on the Great Plains, American Civil War, Native Americans, technology, and the American South, West, and Midwest, along with the Green Revolution.
 He has worked on placing the economic and political aspects of agricultural history in an environmental and social context.
-He also published a paper on the various possibilities and pitfalls regarding the museum studies for historians.
+He also published a paper on the various possibilities and pitfalls regarding museum studies for historians.

 Agricultural history of America

-Hurt's work on the agricultural and rural history of America resulted in a book titled American Agriculture: A Brief History which focused on the major economic, technological and scientific developments regarding American agriculture from the colonial period.
+Hurt's work on the agricultural and rural history of America resulted in a book titled American Agriculture: A Brief History, which focused on the major economic, technological and scientific developments regarding American agriculture from the colonial period.
 Hurt also has analyzed various contributions and studies conducted on American agricultural history and reviewed the discipline of American agricultural history in scholarly publications.